Talk to Someone or Make an Appointment

-Testicular cancers are relatively rare, but treatable, and occur predominantly in young and middle-aged men.
-Testicular cancers are also called germ cell or gonadal cancers, which classifies them within the group of cancers arising from reproductive organs or gonads.
-Learn more about testicular cancer.
+Testicular cancers are relatively rare, but often curable.
+They occur predominantly in young and middle-aged men.
+Testicular cancers are also called germ cell tumors, which classifies them within the group of cancers arising from reproductive organs or gonads.

 If your physician believes you are a good candidate to participate in a clinical trial evaluating a new treatment or more effective combinations of treatments — and you agree — you will have access to the very latest in research treatments.

 At any given time, the Swedish Cancer Institute offers patients more than 140 clinical-research studies involving most types of cancers.
 Additionally, our physician specialists collaborate with other regional and national research groups, including Southwest Oncology Group, National Cancer Institute, Puget Sound Oncology Consortium and Fred Hutchinson Cancer Research Center.

 Beyond physical health, the Swedish Cancer Institute is committed to the emotional well-being of our patients and their families.
 We offer:

 See Patient Support and Resources and Services for the Body, Mind and Spirit at Swedish.

 Chemotherapy & Biological Therapy